Kathleen Hartnett White

-Kathleen Hartnett White is a Republican American government official and environmental policy advisor.
-Currently serving as a senior fellow at the free-market think tank Texas Public Policy Foundation.
+Kathleen Hartnett White (October 19, 1949 – August 6, 2024) was a Republican American former government official and environmental policy advisor.
+White served as a senior fellow at the free-market think tank Texas Public Policy Foundation.
 She was nominated by President Donald Trump to lead the Council on Environmental Quality; the nomination was later withdrawn.

 Education

 White graduated from Salina High School in Kansas in 1967.
 She received a bachelor's and master's degree in humanities and religion from Stanford University.
 She attended Princeton University's comparative religion doctoral program and completed one year of law school at Texas Tech University School of Law.

 Career

 White was special assistant to Nancy Reagan in the 1980s, then worked for the National Cattlemen's Beef Association in Washington, D.C., being involved in private lands and the environment.
 Back in Texas, White became director of the Ranching Heritage Association, then served on the Texas Economic Development Commission in Austin.
-She was named by Governor Rick Perry to the Texas Commission on Environmental Quality where she served for six years, including a period of service as chairman.
+She was named by Governor Rick Perry to the Texas Commission on Environmental Quality, where she served for six years, including a period of service as chairman.

 In 2008, she began working for the Texas Public Policy Foundation, a right-wing conservative think-tank, where she was named Distinguished Senior Fellow-in-Residence and Director of the Armstrong Center for Energy & the Environment.
 She co-authored the book Fueling Freedom: Exposing the Mad War on Energy with Stephen Moore in 2016.